 Shared parental leave and pay

 Shared Parental Leave will enable eligible mothers, fathers, partners and adopters to choose how to share time off work after their child is born or placed for adoption.
 This could involve returning to work for part of the time and then resuming leave at a later date.
+From April 2017 the rate will be £140.98 per week.

 We also have a new e-learning module on Shared Parental Leave, visit Acas Learning OnLine for further information.